kevinAlbs/csfle-explicit-example/README.md

 git clone git@github.com:kevinAlbs/mongo-go-driver.git --branch DRIVERS-2505 mongo-go-driver-DRIVERS-2505
 ```

-Update go.mod (for this csfle example repo) and replace the path in the `replace` directive at the bottom of the file to reflect the local checked-out go driver path:
+Update go.mod (for this csfle example repo) and change the path in the `replace` directive at the bottom of the file with the local checked-out go driver path.
+Something like this:
 ```
 // Use local checkout of Go driver to get.
 TODO: replace this path. replace go.mongodb.org/mongo-driver => /Users/kevin.albertson/code/csfle-explicit-example/mongo-go-driver-DRIVERS-2505
 ```

-Download and install the latest libmongocrypt 1.7.0-alpha1:
+Download and install the latest libmongocrypt 1.7.0-alpha1.
+Might need to uninstall first (`brew uninstall --force libmongocrypt`).

 ```
 brew install --HEAD libmongocrypt